A Complete Guide to Visiting the City of Hanoi

 Old Quarter (Hoan Kiem District)

 The Old Quarter is the city’s main tourist hub as well as its main commercial district.
-Distinct from the French Quarter (Ba Dinh District), the Old Quarter houses plenty of wonderful Hanoi attractions, such as colonial architecture, Buddhist temples and pagodas, and lots of places to shop and eat.
+Distinct from the French Quarter (Ba Dinh District), the Old Quarter houses wonderful Hanoi attractions, such as colonial architecture, Buddhist temples and pagodas, and bountiful places to shop and eat.

 Hoan Kiem Lake and Ngoc Son Temple in Hanoi